Smuggler’s Run Sailing from Cornwall

 Everyone reacts differently but we recommend if you are at all worried to take some medication 24 hours before departure.

-To: Falmouth, Cornwall
+From: Falmouth, Cornwall

 To see where the ports are, along with your likely sailing area, please view the sail area & highlights.